wp-plugins/secure-html5-video-player/readme.txt

 = Why isn't it working in Firefox? =

 On Firefox, you'll have to convert the mp4 file to OGV format to get it to play in HTML5 video format.
-If your video is not playing in IE 8, then its likely your mp4 file is not in the proper encoding scheme compatible with HTML5 video.
-It has to be in h.264 format.
 See: <a href="http://diveintohtml5.info/video.html" target="_blank">http://diveintohtml5.info/video.html</a> for more information.

 = Why isn't it working in IE or Safari? =